-Compassion in nursing has been the hallmark of Sister Marie Crowley’s service as a Maryknoll Sister.
-Her skills have taken her to both Korea and South Sudan, where she has been involved with establishing and operating medical clinics, and serving in hospitals, sometimes in very difficult circumstances.
+Compassion in nursing has been the hallmark of Sister Marie’s service as a Maryknoll Sister.
+Her skills have taken her to both Korea and South Sudan, where she has been involved with establishing and opening medical clinics, and serving in hospitals, sometimes in very difficult circumstances.

-Born in Boston, MA, Sister Marie entered Maryknoll on September 2, 1956, from St. William’s Parish, Tewksbury, MA.
-She earned her R.N. at St. Elizabeth Hospital in Brighton, MA, in 1949 and her B.S. in Nursing at the Catholic University of America, Washington, DC, in 1956.
+Born in Boston, MA, Sister Marie entered Maryknoll on September 2nd, 1956, from St. William’s Parish, Tewksbury, MA.
+Before entering Maryknoll, Sr. Marie earned her R.N. at St. Elizabeth Hospital in Brighton, MA in 1949 and her B.S. in Nursing at the Catholic University of America, Washington, DC in 1956.
 Sister Marie also served for two years with the U.S. Air Force Nursing Corps from 1952 – 1954.

-In 1975, Sister Marie returned to the Maryknoll Sisters Center in Ossining, NY, where she worked in Promotion in the Chicago area from March 1975 – March 1977.
+In 1975, Sister Marie returned to the Maryknoll Sisters Center in Ossining, NY, where she worked on Promotion in the Chicago area from 1975 – 1977.